 Young children are being exposed to horrific incidents of animal suffering online, in ways previous generations have simply not experienced.

-Our latest report - Building a kinder generation (PDF 713KB) - reveals that nearly a quarter of school children aged 10-18 have witnessed animal cruelty and neglect on social media.
-In response to this shocking fact we've launched our biggest ever education and prevention programme - Generation Kind.
+Our report - Building a kinder generation - reveals that nearly a quarter of school children aged 10-18 have witnessed animal cruelty and neglect on social media.
+In response to this shocking fact, we've launched our biggest-ever education and prevention programme - Generation Kind.

-Launched in October 2018, Generation Kind comprises ambitious, innovative projects that aim to nurture and encourage the values of kindness and compassion towards all animals within children and young people of today.
+Launched in October 2018, Generation Kind comprises ambitious, innovative projects that aim to nurture and encourage the values of kindness and compassion towards all animals among children and young people of today.

 Broken down into nine innovative programmes, Generation Kind focuses on three key areas: